REGAIN.

 Wrongful Death Claims in Iowa

-A death that was caused by another person or entity’s negligent or wrongful acts can qualify as a “wrongful death.”
 When a wrongful death happens in the state of Iowa, the damages that are awarded to beneficiaries of the deceased are distributed as part of that person’s estate.
+A wrongful death action is the legal process by which the family or the deceased’s estate seeks compensation for a person’s death caused by another’s actions.

 Wrongful death claims can be filed in both civil and criminal courts.
 There are two important differences between a civil wrongful death lawsuit claim and a criminal case: